ctrlaltcookie/gameinfo.gi-fixer/README.md

 `pip install patoolib`

 and probably some kind of unraring tool, but if you're on windows it'll work fine, if you're on linux idk goodlukc thumbemoji

+to run it as an exe from release?????

+I do not know, probably download and it works, but honestly it really just might not work at all either way, this is 100% a silly project to prove it takes about 8 hours to make this sort of software.

 ## how to run
 clikc first button to mod your gameinfo file so you can run mods